-MLB Rumors: Chicago Cubs Await Yu Darvish’s Decision As The Free Agent Pitcher Mulls Five Offers
+MLB Rumors: Chicago Cubs Await Yu Darvish’s Decision As Free Agent Pitcher Mulls Five Offers, Says NBC Sports

 — 670 The Score (@670TheScore) February 9, 2018

-Less than a month ago the Cubs signed Yu Darvish’s former personal catcher Chris Gimenez.
+Less than a month ago, the Cubs signed Yu Darvish’s former personal catcher, Chris Gimenez.
 They played on the Texas Rangers together.
-Gimenez’s addition could counter what the Cubs’ competition for Yu Darvish are bringing to the table.
+Gimenez’s addition could counter what the Cubs’ competition for Yu Darvish is bringing to the table.
 Gimenez’s familiarity in handling Darvish can be viewed as a selling point.

 As expected, Chris Gimenez has reached out to Yu Darvish to gauge his interest in joining the Chicago Cubs.
 CBS Chicago’s Bruce Levine is reporting that Gimenez is heavily recruiting Yu Darvish so that the two friends can have a reunion with on the Cubs.

-Chris Gimenez, like most of his Chicago Cubs’ teammates would like to see Yu Darvish join the club on February 13.
+Chris Gimenez, like most of his Chicago Cubs’ teammates, would like to see Yu Darvish join the club on February 13.
 However, the new Cubs’ catcher will be in Arizona with or without his battery mate.

 "The @Cubs are the team that's, sort of, laying in the weeds."@Feinsand talks about Yu Darvish with #MLBNHotStove. pic.twitter.com/4J5RQ3M8o1